microsoft/backupessentials/README.md

 Newer distributions starting SLES 11 SP3, Ubuntu 13.10 and RHEL 7
 come prepackaged with Hyper-V backup components.
 Furthermore, LIS 3.5 provides backup components for RHEL 5.5-5.8/6.0-6.3.
-Distributions other than these require Hyper-V backup essentials for utilizing the Hyper-V backup feature.
+Distributions other than these may require Hyper-V backup essentials for utilizing the Hyper-V backup feature.

 Please refer to the feature maps mentioned in the following page